-We offer a full range of clinical services including:
+We offer a full range of clinical services for asthma care, including:

-- Specialized testing to determine how well your asthma is being controlled
+- Specialized testing (Spriometry and Exhaled Nitric Oxide) to determine how well your asthma is being controlled.

-- Treatment for asthma, and coexisting conditions that complicate asthma control
+- Treatment and help to manage other conditions that complicate asthma control.

-- Initial management plans for newly diagnosed asthma cases and continued care when needed
+- Management plans for newly diagnosed asthma cases and continued care when needed.

 Asthma Symptoms, Causes and Triggers